DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/epilogue.md

 _Moving outside of Urza Federation territory would be certainly dangerous._

-Actually, Kay would gladly welcome Jeanne's help.
+Actually, Kai would gladly welcome Jeanne's help.
 It would certainly help in fight against remaining three heroes

 "Rinne, you're ok with it too?"

-"Yup, I'm fine as long as I'm with Kay."
+"Yup, I'm fine as long as I'm with Kai."

 Said girl who slowly leaned towards him.